 If you’re travelling abroad, you’ve probably got a lot to sort out.
 Between booking your flights and accommodation, and arranging travel insurance, there’s a lot to remember.
 While that’s all important, you’ll also want to take the right credit card with you.

 So what is a travel credit card?
 And how do travel credit cards work?
 Here’s the lowdown.

 What is a travel credit card?

-However, finding a travel credit card without any fees on overseas cash withdrawals can be trickier.
+Most lenders impose fees and charges on their travel credit card customers.
 That’s because it can be costly for the credit card provider to offer fee-free withdrawals.
 The reason is that they have to pay the owner of the foreign ATMs a fee every time you use them.

-That said, some travel credit cards, still won’t charge you a fee for making overseas cash withdrawals.
-Instead, they may cap the amount of overseas fee-free withdrawals you can make.
+That said, some travel credit cards still won’t charge you a fee for making overseas cash withdrawals.
+Instead, they may cap the number of overseas fee-free withdrawals you can make.

 Other providers may charge interest on cash withdrawals from the moment you take cash out of an ATM, even if you pay off your balance in full by the end of the month.
 To minimise this cost, you can pay off your balance early by logging into your credit card account while overseas.

-And if you’re ready to get an overseas card, check out our top-rated travel credit cards in the UK to find the right one for you.
+A travel credit card can be a great financial tool if you understand how it works.
+If you’re ready to get an overseas card, check out our travel credit cards in the UK to find the right one for you.